inverseproblem/KronLinInv/README.md

 for the shared and distributed memory, respectively.

 #### Julia

+*What follows is an outdated version of the code, please use the new Julia package KronLinInv.jl, see <https://github.com/inverseproblem/KronLinInv.jl>.*

 To use the following functions the file "kronlininv.jl" in the julia directory must be included in your code.
 For instance: include("kronlininv.jl")
 _The **first** thing to compute is always the set of "factors" using the function calcfactors(), then the posterior mean or covariance (or part of it) can be computed._